Everything You Need To Know About Starting A Real Estate Brokerage

 6. Customer relationship management (CRM) software

 The type of brokerage that you operate will impact which CRM you choose.
-If you are a producing broker, you may want to allow your agents to select their own CRMs to keep their leads confidential.
-If you are a managing broker, you will more likely supply your agents with a CRM.
+If you are a producing broker, consider allowing your agents to select their own CRMs to keep their leads confidential.
+As a managing broker, you will likely supply your agents with a CRM.

 Start Your Own Real Estate Brokerage with the Right Tools